DrDaveTurner/HPC-User/episodes/parallel-concepts.md

 time to make your IO ten times faster.
 It actually is the case if you are streaming data in, by which we mean reading in data in large chunks that do not need to be converted.
-Files with large strings like genetic information falls into this category since the strings can be hundreds or thousands of characters long and the representation in the file is the same as in the program.
+Files with large strings like genetic information fall into this category since the strings can be hundreds or thousands of characters long and the representation in the file is the same as in the program.
-Reading in array of floats or integers from a binary file also can go as fast as the file server allows since the elements are stored in binary in both the file and the program.
+Reading in arrays of floats or integers from binary files also can go as fast as the file server allows since the elements are stored in binary in both the file and the program.

 The problem comes when we want to store numbers for example in a text file so we can see them ourselves.
-When we write them, or read them, the process goes slow since we have to convert each number from its binary representation into a text string before reading or writing.
+When we write them or read them, the process goes slow since we have to convert each number from its binary representation into a text string before reading or writing.
 With IO, it is that conversion process which is slow, so it doesn't